aidanok/ar-block-sync/README.md

 - Other?

+With GraphQL coming, and implemnetation of this library becomes  much simpler since we can just do a query for ( blocks >= 400000 AND txtags == 'xyz' ) or similar.
+You may not even need a library anymore, but probably there still some cases where it will be useful.
+GraphQL will also allow this library to be more efficient/scalable, since we can retrieve TX metadata only for the TXs we are interested in.
+Currently if retrieve tags is enabled it retrieves tags for all TXs, which could become a problem if there was hundreds of TXs per block.

+The data format it uses aligns with the GraphQl schema.
+It uses the old /tags endpoint at the moment, though there is code to use the graphql endpoint instead.
+No ArQL queries are used.

 Currently, its suited for syncing block counts in 10-150 ish range, with a bit of adjustment it would work for much higher counts.